List of American Gladiators events: Whiplash

-The contender and Gladiator stood atop a 20 ft diameter circular platform, with each participant having one hand strapped to a handle of a triangular apparatus referred to as the “dog bone”.
-The event was played for thirty seconds, with contender and Gladiator pulling on their sides of the bone in an attempt to break the other's grip and thus “own the bone”.
-Neither participant could place their free hand on the bone, and doing so resulted in a disqualification.
+The contender and Gladiator stand atop a 20 ft diameter circular platform, with each participant having one hand strapped to a handle of a triangular apparatus referred to as the “dog bone”.
+The event is played for thirty seconds, with contender and Gladiator pulling on their sides of the bone in an attempt to break the other's grip and thus “own the bone”.
+Neither participant can place their free hand on the bone, and doing so will result in a disqualification.

 For the first two seasons of Whiplash, each participant had different objectives.
 The contender could win by either “owning the bone” or using it to pull the Gladiator off of the platform, scoring ten points in either instance.
 All the Gladiators were required to do was remain on the platform for the full thirty seconds to win, although they could also win by “owning the bone”.
 For the seventh season, the rule was changed and the Gladiator could only win by “owning the bone”.
 If the Gladiator was still on the platform when time expired, the contender was awarded five points for a draw.

+This event will return for the Heats in the Prime Video revival.

 The Eliminator

-The Eliminator served as each episode's final event and was the only event where the contenders faced off directly with each other instead of against the Gladiators.
-The Gladiators would still participate but as the years went on they were involved less and less.
+The Eliminator serves as each episode's final event and is the only event where the contenders faced off directly with each other instead of against the Gladiators.
+Initially, the Gladiators would still participate but as the years went on they were involved less and less.

-The Eliminator was an obstacle course laid out over the entire arena floor.
+The Eliminator is an obstacle course laid out over the entire arena floor.
 The obstacles used varied from year to year.